American Express: 1920s–1970s

+1980s and 1990s

-During the 1980s, American Express embarked on an effort to become a financial services holding company and made a number of acquisitions, creating an investment banking arm.
+In the 1980s, American Express embarked on an effort to become a financial services holding company and made several acquisitions, creating an investment banking arm.
 In mid-1981 it purchased Sanford I. Weill's Shearson Loeb Rhoades, the second-largest securities firm in the United States to form Shearson/American Express.
 Shearson Loeb Rhoades itself was the culmination of several mergers in the 1970s as Weill's Hayden, Stone & Co. merged with Shearson, Hammill & Co. in 1974, to form Shearson Hayden Stone.
 Shearson Hayden Stone then merged with Loeb, Rhoades, Hornblower & Co. (formerly Loeb, Rhoades & Co.) to form Shearson Loeb Rhoades in 1979.
-With capital totaling $250 million at the time of its acquisition, Shearson Loeb Rhoades trailed only Merrill Lynch as the securities industry's largest brokerage firm.
+With capital totaling $250 million at the time of its acquisition, Shearson Loeb Rhoades was the second-largest brokerage firm, behind Merrill Lynch.

 After the purchase of Shearson, Weill was given the position of president of American Express in 1983.
-Weill grew increasingly unhappy with responsibilities within American Express and his conflicts with American Express' CEO James D. Robinson III.
-Weill soon realized that he was not positioned to be named CEO and left in August 1985.
-In 1984, American Express acquired the investment banking and trading firm Lehman Brothers Kuhn Loeb, and added it to the Shearson family, creating Shearson Lehman/American Express.
-It was Lehman's CEO and former trader Lewis Glucksman who would next lead Shearson Lehman/American Express.
-In 1984, Shearson/American Express also purchased the 90-year-old Investors Diversified Services (IDS), bringing with it a fleet of financial advisors and investment products.
-In 1988, Shearson Lehman acquired the brokerage firm E.F.
-Hutton & Co.
-E.F.
-Hutton was merged with the investment banking business and the investment banking arm was renamed Shearson Lehman Hutton, Inc.
+Weill grew increasingly unhappy with responsibilities within the company and his conflicts with CEO James D. Robinson III.
+Weill soon realized that he was not positioned to be named CEO and resigned in August 1985.
+In 1984, American Express acquired Lehman Brothers and added it to the Shearson family, creating Shearson Lehman/American Express.
+Lehman CEO and former trader Lewis Glucksman became CEO of Shearson Lehman/American Express.
+In 1984, Shearson/American Express acquired Investors Diversified Services (IDS), bringing with it a fleet of financial advisors and investment products.
+In 1988, Shearson Lehman acquired the E.F.
+Hutton & Co., a brokerage firm that was merged with the investment banking business.
+The investment banking arm was renamed Shearson Lehman Hutton, Inc.